BeTomorrow/micro-observables/README.md

 #### Observable.default(defaultValue)

 Transform the observable into a new observable that contains the value of the input observable if it is not `undefined` or `null`, or `defaultValue` otherwise.
-It is equivalent to `observable.transform(val => val ?? defaultValue)`.
+It is equivalent to `observable.select(val => val ?? defaultValue)`.
 This is especially useful in combination with `onlyIf()` to provide a default value if current value does not initially pass the predicate.

 ```ts
 const userLocation = observable<string | null>(null);